dessa-oss/atlas/examples/example_configs/README.md

 **Local Deployment:** this will run directly on the machine where the `.yaml` file is.
 This deployment doesn't require a queuing system.

 **Google Cloud Platform (GCP) Deployment:** for use with Google's cloud service.
 A queuing system is required for use of this deployment configuration.
+When using this method of deployment, remember to authenticate with your Google Cloud service.
+Instructions on how to do this can be found [here](https://google-cloud.readthedocs.io/en/latest/core/auth.html).

 **SSH Deployment:** this type of deployment uses a simple way of sending a job to a compute box and getting results.
 It expects to work with Foundations' SCP-style queueing system.